Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 GSM uses a International mobile subscriber identity (IMSI) number to identify a subscriber.
 It is normally a 15 digit number, with a two or three digit country code, a three digit service provider code, and a nine or ten digit subscriber code.
 This is different from a
 International Mobile Equipment Identity (IMEI) number which identifies a phone or a Integrated Circuit Card Identifier (ICCID) number which identifies a SIM card.
 A Mobile Station International Subscriber Directory (MSSIDN) number is simply your whole phone number.
- IMEI is generated using a Type Allocation Code (TAC) which is managed by GMS association.
+ IMEI is generated using a Type Allocation Code (TAC), which is managed by the GMS Association.

 Your IMSI is transmitted as infrequently as possible as to prevent tracking and identification of the user.
 Instead a Temporary Mobile Subscriber Identity (TMSI) is sent, if possible.
 Sometimes the IMSI itself has to be sent to re-establish communications after a desynchronization in security related information like challenge codes.
 It also has to be sent when a device is first connect to a network and needs to receive up to date security information from the nearest cell tower.

+# SIM Cards

+A Subscriber Identity Module (SIM) contains the following:

+1) security authentication and cipher information. (eg: 128-bit authentication key)

+2) temporary information regarding the local network (eg: challenge codes and local area identity)

+3) IMSI (identities the subscriber)

+4) ICCID (identifies the SIM card)

+5) PIN (used to unlock access to the SIM card to allow non-emergency calls and data to go through)

+A SIM card often also contains additional user authentication information and a contact list.

 # IMSI-Catcher